GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

         RUN chmod +x /opt/google/bin-authz/attest_image.sh

-2. Build the container image and push it to GCR by running these commands.
-The project id is the id of the project where Spinnaker is installed and where we will host this docker image:
+1. Build the container image and push it to Container Registry by running these commands:

-        cd [DIRECTORY WHERE YOU HOSTED THE FILES]

-        docker build . -t gcr.io/<PROJECT ID>/bin-authz-job
+        cd [DIRECTORY WHERE YOU HOSTED THE FILES] docker build . -t gcr.io/<PROJECT ID>/bin-authz-job
         docker push gcr.io/<PROJECT ID>/bin-authz-job

+    The project ID is the ID of the project where Spinnaker is installed and where you will host this Docker image.

-## Running the Job in Spinnaker
+## Running the job in Spinnaker

 Go back to Spinnaker and add a new stage.
 Select as type **Run Job (Manifest)** and name it as **Create Attestation**.